juashyam/nokey-password-keeper/README.md

 Instead of installing the extension from the Store, you'll install it locally, so that you can possibly modify it and quickly test the changes.

-Clone this [repository](https://github.com/juashyam/nokey-password-keeper) and follow the instructions below for your respective browser.
+Clone this [repository](https://github.com/juashyam/nokey-password-keeper) and follow the instructions below.

 [Installation in Chrome](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked)